Sunday Seminars

 Weaving as a holistic craft brings together many strands and is a metaphor for life in every culture.
 Stacey will talk about the three primary areas that bring her weaving life together.
 History – delving into archive collections; art – inspired by nature and science; and well-being – the meditative/reflective qualities of weaving – will all be explored in this presentation.

 Bio ~ Stacey Harvey-Brown A weaver for 30 years, Stacey loves to explore dimensional texture, dive deep into structure and create weaving courses, books and artwork inspired by natural forms, science and optical illusions.
 Distilling techniques from her art into as few shafts as possible and sharing that with fellow weavers is a particular pleasure.
 An MA (2011-14) allowed her 3 years of investigating tubular dimensional forms and complex structural hangings.
-Translating optical illusions into woven form is one of her current pre-occupations, collaborating with fellow weaver Katharina Krönig.
-External link opens in new tab or windowhttp://www.theloomroom.co.uk/blog
+Translating optical illusions into woven form is one of her current pre-occupations, collaborating with fellow weaver Katharina Krönig. http://www.theloomroom.co.uk/blog

 Stacey's seminar will be recorded and be made available for one month to those that have registered.